 Top 5 major cities in Italy

-The most popular cities to visit in Italy are its largest.
+The most popular cities to visit in Italy are the country’s largest.
 Bursting with history, food experiences and culture, you could spend a lifetime exploring these cities alone.

 “A fool is one who admires other cities without visiting Rome.”